nathanIL/docker-manager/README.md

 ## docker-manager
 docker-manager is a web user interface for Docker and Docker Registry.
-This project is currently in development, many features are still missing and it under development.
+This project is currently in development, many features are still missing and are under development.
 It is somewhat influenced by _startbootstrap-sb-admin_ and _dockerui_ projects (thanks!).

 Forks and contributions are more than welcome!